Bioconductor/BiocAsia2020/docs/index.md

 ---
 layout: default
-speakers:
+keynoteSpeakers:
   - name: Robert Gentleman
-    inst: 23andMe
+    inst: Harvard Center for Computational Biomedicine
     url: https://blog.23andme.com/23andme-research/a-computational-biologist-and-a-gentleman/
-    blurb: "Robert Gentleman is currently vice president of computational biology at 23andMe.
-Prior to that, he was a senior director of Bioinformatics and computational biology in Genentech.
-He is recognized, along with Ross Ihaka, as one of the originators of the R programming language.
+    blurb: "Robert Gentleman is currently the founding executive director of the Harvard Center for Computational Biomedicine.
+Prior to that, he has held important positions in 23andMe, Genentech, Fred Hutch Cancer Institute, and Dana Farber Cancer Institute at Harvard.
+He is recognized as one of the originators of the R programming language.
 He has also co-founded the Bioconductor project, which aims to promote the development of open-source tools for bioinformatics and computational biology."
   - name: Yi Xing
     inst: Center for Computational and Genomic Medicine, Children’s Hospital of Philadelphia
     url: https://xinglab.org/people/yi-xing/